kumbulanit/t-sql/tech company/untitled/Presentations/Lesson2_Understanding_Sets_Presentation.md

 SELECT * FROM Employees
 WHERE Department IN ('IT', 'Finance');  -- Members of specified set

--- Salary range membership
+-- BaseSalary range membership
 SELECT * FROM Employees
-WHERE Salary BETWEEN 60000 AND 80000;   -- Members of salary range set
+WHERE BaseSalary BETWEEN 60000 AND 80000;   -- Members of salary range set
 ```

 ---